Categories

 DAY FOUR

-The Maha’ulepu Heritage Trail is about a four-mile loop round trip, but this trail is far less of a hike and more of a scenic walk.
-Starting at Shipwreck Beach, this makes for an easy departure as The Grand Hyatt Kauai Resort and Spa is right on Shipwreck Beach.
+The Maha’ulepu Heritage Trail is almost four-miles out-and-back, but this trail is less of a hike and more of a scenic walk.
+Starting at Shipwreck Beach, this makes the trailhead relatively easy to find.
 There’s nothing like knowing you have an imminent flight to make you want to stretch your legs a little extra!

 Big Chillin’

 Perhaps you’re less keen on long walks and more preferential towards passively soaking up the sun.
-Take in the relaxing sunny warmth and lull of the ocean poolside or with your toes in the sand.
-Grand Hyatt Kauai has no shortage of pools to enjoy— plus a fun saltwater lagoon.
-Hammocks, swings, and jacuzzis really provide endless opportunities to bask in the sun.
+Enjoy your last few hours on the beach, taking in the relaxing sunny warmth and peaceful lull of the ocean.
+You won’t be able to bask in the sun like this at home!

-Kauai Beer Company has a perfect pre-departure location as it’s less than 5 minutes from the airport.
+If you have time for one last stop before you head out, Kauai Beer Company is a perfect pre-departure stop as it’s less than 5 minutes from the airport.
 With excellent food and beer options, it’s a perfect way to indulge in one last local fix before you head home.

 Kauai in Review